d-wiltshire/Student-Success/README.md

 ### Process

-The four datasets contain information regarding cohorts over multiple years and included different age groups of students.
+The four datasets contain information regarding cohorts over multiple years and include different groups of students.
 In order to compare the information school by school, I took the following steps:

 1. Reduced the datasets to include only schools that had students in 9th, 10th, 11th, and/or 12th grades